 After getting dumped, the last thing I needed was to move next door to someone who reminded me of my ex-boyfriend, Elec.

+Damien was a hotter version of my ex.
+The neighbor I’d dubbed “Angry Artist” also had two massive dogs that kept me up with their barking.
 He wanted nothing to do with me.
 Or so I thought until one night I heard laughter coming through an apparent hole in my bedroom wall.

+Damien had been listening to all of my phone sessions with my therapist.
 The sexy artist next door now knew all of my deepest secrets and insecurities.

+We got to talking.
+He set me straight with tips to get over my breakup.
 He became a good friend, but Damien made it clear that he couldn’t be anything more.

 Problem was, I was falling hard for him anyway.
 And as much as he pushed me away, I knew he felt the same…because his heartbeat didn’t lie.

 I thought my heart had been broken by Elec, but it was alive and beating harder than ever for Damien.

 I just hoped he wouldn’t shatter it for good.

 Note: Clicking links on this site will take you to the retailer’s purchase page.